KarazinScalaUsersGroup/scala-course-2023-2024-autumn/README.md

 Please **do not** fork the repo.

-Clone the repo to the local machine.
+Clone the repository to the local machine.
 ```shell
 git clone https://github.com/KarazinScalaUsersGroup/scala-course-2023-2024-autumn.git
 ```